Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Introduction

-In fact, the opposite implication holds true as well and Theorem \ref{theo:main} is a consequence of Proposition \ref{prop:main-prop}: it is just enough to show that polynomials $\tilde{f}_k$ and $\tilde{h}_k$ are divisible by the polynomial $k \binom{k+1}{3}$.
-We shall do this in Section \ref{sec:divisibility} by studying the arithmetic properties of Kerov polynomials and their divisibility by prime numbers.
+In fact, the opposite implication holds true as well and Theorem \ref{theo:main} is a consequence of Proposition \ref{prop:main-prop}: roughly speaking we will show that the symmetric functions $\tilde{f}_g$ and $\tilde{h}_g$ are divisible by the polynomial $k \binom{k+1}{3}$.
+One can notice that Proposition \ref{prop:main-prop} stated that $\tilde{f}_g$ and $\tilde{h}_g$ are independent of $k$, so the divisibility which we will show is a divisibility of symmetric functions $\tilde{f}_g$ and $\tilde{h}_g$ by the symmetric function $K$ which has a property that for any partition $\mu$ such that $|\mu| = k +1 - 2g$ we have that $K(\mu) = k \binom{k+1}{3}$.
+We shall explain precisely what this divisibility means and show in Section \ref{sec:divisibility} that it holds indeed by studying the arithmetic properties of Kerov polynomials and their divisibility by prime numbers.

 The remaining difficulty is to prove Proposition \ref{prop:main-prop}.
 We shall do it in Section \ref{sec:existence} by analysis of the Goulden-Rattan formula.